Bringing a new baby home from the hospital is an incredibly exciting time for any new mum, but it’s also pretty exhausting.

 What you think is the ideal accessory might not fit with their design scheme or own tastes.
 Rather than risk facing polite acceptance, give them vouchers to spend at a store of their choice to jazz up their nursery or buy them something you know they actually want or need.

 Dig for clues when speaking to your new mum and if you are brave enough to take a chance then remember to keep things neutral so as not to upset any interior design themes.

 Choosing the perfect gift

-As well as steering clear of the worst presents for new mums, you also need to recognise what makes a good present.
-If you’re stuck for ideas or worried about getting it totally wrong then stick with a safe but cool baby hamper.
+As well as steering clear of the worst presents for new mums, you also need to recognize what makes a good present.
+If you’re stuck for ideas or worried about getting it totally wrong then stick with a safe but cool hamper.

 Filled with special treats, basic essentials, and a few luxuries, it is guaranteed to go down a treat.